Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Provide operating system virtualization: Azure virtual machines.
 Provide portable environment for virtualized applications: Azure Container Instances.
 Used to build, deploy, and scale web apps: Azure App Service.
 Provide a platform for serverless code: Azure Functions.
 - [ ] Provide operating system virtualization: Azure virtual machines.
 Provide portable environment for virtualized applications: Azure Functions.
 Used to build, deploy, and scale web apps: Azure App Service.
 Provide a platform for serverless code: Azure Container Instances.

-### You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
-The release pipeline will create the following resources:

-✑ Two resource groups

-✑ Four Azure virtual machines in one resource group

-✑ Two Azure SQL databases in other resource group
-You need to recommend a solution to deploy the resources.
-Solution: Create a main template that has two linked templates, each of which will deploy the resource in its respective group.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You are building an application that has the following assets: Source code.
 Logs from automated tests and builds.
 Large and frequently updated binary assets.
 A common library used by multiple applications.
 Where should you store each asset?

 (ANSWER PHOTO)

 ### You are defining release strategies for two applications as shown in the following table.
 Which release strategy should you use for each application?
-To answer, drag the appropriate release strategies to the correct applications.
-Each release strategy may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.

 ![Question 16](images/question16.jpg)